CesiumGS/cesium-native/README.md

 #### Generate Documentation

 * Install [Doxygen](https://www.doxygen.nl/).
+* Run: `npm install`
 * Run: `cmake --build build --target cesium-native-docs`
 * Open `build/doc/html/index.html`

 #### Regenerate glTF and 3D Tiles classes

-Much of the code in `CesiumGltf`, `Cesium3DTiles`, `CesiumGltfReader`, and `Cesium3DTilesReader` is generated from the standards' JSON Schema specifications.
+Much of the code in `CesiumGltf`, `Cesium3DTiles`, `CesiumGltfReader`, `Cesium3DTilesReader`, and `CesiumQuantizedMeshTerrain` is generated from the standards' JSON Schema specifications.
 To regenerate the code:

 * Make sure you have a relatively recent version of Node.js installed.
 * Install dependencies by running: